Place

 While several properties in the Los Angeles region are associated with Walt Disney, his first permanent studio location on Hyperion Avenue was demolished in 1966 and the Kingswell Building where he rented studio space between 1923 and 1926 has been altered.

-The house remains highly intact and features original windows, a wrap-around front porch, and a shingle-clad exterior with wide, overhanging eaves.
-The interior retains original woodwork and a fireplace mantel featuring rough-hewn stone.
+The house itself has remained highly intact, featuring original windows, a wrap-around front porch, and a shingle-clad exterior with wide, overhanging eaves.
+The interior retains original woodwork as well as a fireplace mantel constructed of rough-hewn stone.

 About This Place